About The Liberty University Campus Garden

 - The Campus Garden was initiated in fall of 2012 and became operational in the late spring 2013.

-- The Garden is formatted to use simple technology and skills that can be transferred anywhere in the world.
+- We aim to use simple technology and skills that can be transferred anywhere in the world.

-- It offers great opportunities to learn about all facets of growing; for those who already have some experience and for those who have none!
+- We offer great opportunities to learn about all facets of growing; for those who already have some experience and for those who have none!

 - Volunteer and CSER opportunities available.